-How's your week going?
-Have you had a moment of connection with your child that made your heart melt?
+Have you had a moment of connection with your child today that made your heart melt?

-You need that kind of moment every day, to be happy as a parent.
+You need at least one of those moments every day, to be happy as a parent.

 Our kids need those moments too, to trust us.
 That's when our love really sinks into their souls.
 When kids are convinced they're lovable, they're more likely to act lovable.
 When they're not, they "act out."
 We think of "acting out" as behaving badly, but it just means that someone has feelings they don't know how to express, so they act those feelings out.